Coaching or Counselling

 What is The Definition of Life Coaching?

-Life Coaching encompasses various holistic, Eastern, and Western-based therapies, with Health Coaching being a part of it.
-It is considered an alternative care profession, and life coaches may have different qualifications from various training establishments.
-Verifying their credentials and ensuring they have indemnity insurance before starting sessions is essential.
-Life coaching helps clients visualise their future selves and establish daily practices to help them achieve their goals.
-Coaches often conduct sessions in the client's home or workplace, gaining a unique insight to assist them in working through their life goals within their daily environment.
-Life coaches typically have weekly sessions with clients, with extra check-ins done via messaging platforms to provide ongoing support and accountability.
-Life coaches possess the skills to identify problematic behaviour that hinders clients' life goals and take a holistic approach to address their physical and mental needs.
-They may collaborate with other mental health professionals to create a treatment management plan focusing on mental health education during client sessions.
-Coaches collaborate with clients to change outdated habits and challenging behaviours by teaching essential mental health skills and providing emotional support.
-They assist in identifying, refining, and articulating goals while crafting a strategic plan that leverages the client's strengths and abilities.
-Furthermore, they hold clients accountable for their progress, offering structure, motivation, guidance, inspiration, and support.
+Life coaching involves various holistic therapies derived from both Eastern and Western traditions, with health coaching being one of its components.
+Considered an alternative care profession, life coaches may have diverse qualifications from different training organisations.
+It is crucial to verify their credentials and confirm that they have indemnity insurance before commencing sessions.
+Life coaching aids clients in visualising their future selves and establishing daily practices to meet their goals.
+Coaches often conduct sessions at the client's home or workplace, gaining valuable insights to help navigate life goals in their everyday settings.
+Typically, life coaches meet with clients weekly, and additional check-ins occur through messaging platforms to ensure ongoing support and accountability.
+They possess the ability to identify behaviours that hinder clients' life goals, addressing both physical and mental needs with a holistic approach.
+Collaboration with other mental health professionals may happen to develop a comprehensive management plan that combines the expertise of all involved.
+Coaches assist clients in changing outdated habits and challenging behaviours by teaching essential mental health skills and offering emotional support.
+They help clients identify, refine, and articulate their goals while creating a strategic plan that utilises the client's strengths and capabilities.
+Moreover, they hold clients accountable for their progress by providing structure, motivation, guidance, inspiration, and support.

 Coaches help with: